-You can purchase an optional carrying case to protect it from dirt, water, shock, and scratches.
+Purchase an optional carrying case to protect your Notebook PC from dirt, water, shock, and scratches.

 NOTE: The surface glaze is easily dulled if not properly cared for.
 Be careful not to rub or scrap the Notebook PC surfaces when transporting your Notebook PC.